microsoft/iot-curriculum/labs/ai-edge/vision/manufacturing-part-check/steps/edge-classifier.md

 The traditional IoT Edge use case is AI on the edge.
 You train a model using the power of the cloud, then download the model to run on an Edge device.
 This is what you will be doing in this lab - taking the model trained by Custom Vision and running in on the Raspberry Pi.

+The downside is that the data sent to the model stays on the device, not in the cloud.
+In a previous step you would have seen the predictions made by the Custom Vision model in the cloud portal, where you can retrain the model to improve it if necessary.
+If you run the model on the edge, this is no available - you would need your own way of storing the data and results to help validate and retrain the model if needed.

+The Custom Vision model runs inside the container as a REST API that is identical to the API running in the cloud.
+You can use the same REST API calls, or the existing SDKs, but instead of pointing to an endpoint in the cloud, you point to an endpoint running on the IoT Edge device.

 ## Set up IoT Edge

 [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/?WT.mc_id=academic-7372-jabenn#create) consists of a run time that runs on your edge device, and a connection to IoT Hub to manage the workloads that need to be deployed to the edge device.
 Workloads are deployed as containers, from somewhere like the Azure Container Registry.